Importing data into RunningMate

 How to bulk import data into RunningMate:

-• In the sheet you want to import, change the state Voter ID column header to say id (lowercase)
+• In the sheet you want to import, be sure the first column is the state Voter File ID - the column header should say id

 • current_support_score